mpv-player/mpv/DOCS/man/input.rst

     Current chapter number.
 The number of the first chapter is 0.

 ``edition`` (RW)
-    Current MKV edition number.
+    Current edition number.
 Setting this property to a different value will restart playback.
 The number of the first edition is 0.

+    For Matroska files, this is the edition.
+For DVD/Blu-ray, this is the title.

     Before mpv 0.31.0, this showed the actual edition selected at runtime, if you didn't set the option or property manually.
 With mpv 0.31.0 and later,